Album Review: Grimes – ‘Visions’ + Oblivion [Official Video]

 After a short intro, Visions begins with the track ‘Genesis,’ a catchy and alluring Madonna-esque synthpop song that introduces that spacey and ethereal atmosphere of the album.
-Follow by the synth heavy ‘Oblivion’ a beautifully bouncy and dreamy track that showcases Claire Boucher‘s beautiful doll-like voice.
+Follow by the synth heavy ‘Oblivion’ a beautifully bouncy, dreamy track that showcases Claire Boucher‘s beautiful doll-like voice.

 The album continues with the dancey and upbeat ‘Circumambient‘ and the intergalactic, robotic-like voiced ‘Eight.’
-Then there is the tribal song ‘Visiting Statue’ a song that feels like an indigenous song being play at a ritual—-but on a foreign planet.
-The rest of the songs in the album have the same approach; they all posses a unique psychedelic
+Then there is the tribal song ‘Visiting Statue’ a song that plays like an indigenous chant being play at a ritual—-but some where in space.
+The rest of the songs in the album have the same approach; they all posses a unique psychedelic, alien

 The highlights of the record are the sensual ‘Vowels = Space and Time,’ and the enchanting ‘Skin.’
-The lyrics and Claire‘s falsetto in ‘Skin’ are simply touching and will melt your body completely.
+The lyrics and Claire‘s falsetto on this track are simply touching.

 “Visions” is a hard album to describe.
 It contains many musical elements and styles that I never thought could work well together.
 There are traces of hip-hop, pop, new-wave and industrial sounds that blend so seemingly well to form a cohesively dreamy soundscape.
-Clare Boucher‘s prominent cooing and feathery child-like voice along with the soothing synth and delicate keyboard play throughout the record have a wistful atmospheric effect that feels remote and delightfully strange.
-And is that unconventional mixture of genres and sound that makes this record so brilliantly alluring and so special.
+Clare Boucher‘s prominent cooing and feathery child-like voice along with the soothing synth and delicate keyboard play throughout the record have a wistful atmospheric effect; one that feels remote and delightfully strange.
+Is that unconventional mixture of genres and sound that makes this record so brilliantly alluring and so special.

 “Visions” will definitely appear in the top 5 of my list of best albums of 2012.
 I Simply adore this record!